peavers-archive/terrible-task-processor/README.md

-# Terrible Template
+# Terrible Task Processor

-Just a repository template setup with the bits I like.
+Handles the coordination of what task to start.
+Sending a request to the controller will trigger an event to Rabbit for that task to be created.